wcarhart/willcarh.art/content/projects.md

 tags: cli

 name: locksmith
-blurb: Your liaison between repository secrets and the great beyond
+blurb: Repository secret manager
-about:
+about: Locksmith, a Python library, is your liaison between repository secrets and the great beyond.
+By utilizing GPG, locksmith allows you to store secrets in your repository and interact with them locally without having to publish them with your source code.
 languages: Python
 technologies:
 img: {{cdn:img/logos/locksmith.png}}
 repo: https://github.com/wcarhart/locksmith
 link:
-demo:
+demo: false
 latest_version:
 published: 2019
 status: stale